 The requirements for a major or minor in Business Analytics can be found in the Unit of study table.

-Honours study in Accounting is available to eligible students.
+Honours study in business analytics is available to eligible students.
 For eligibility requirements and details of the admissions application process, students should refer to the Current Students Honours page.

 The units of study required for Honours in Business Analytics can be found in the Honours unit of study table